 You’ll need a GitHub, GitLab, or Bitbucket source control repository.
 Just login to ShuttleOps with your GitHub, GitLab, or Bitbucket credentials to connect your repository to ShuttleOps.

-To store your build artifacts, you’ll need a Chef Habitat Builder account with one or more origins.
-If you like, you can connect multiple Chef Habitat Builders to ShuttleOps.
-When you’re setting up a build, simply select the account and origin to build to.
+To store your build artifacts, you’ll need a DockerHub or Chef Habitat Builder account with one or more origins.
+If you like, you can connect multiple Container Repositories or Chef Habitat Builders to ShuttleOps.
+When you’re setting up a build, simply select the account and destination to build to.

 Public Cloud Providers